Start by asking questions.

 Similarly, if the user clicks the submit button but due to a server-side error, the process fails and the user data does not make it to the database.
 So even though the user submitted the sign up form successfully, the sign up process was left incomplete.

-Therefore, it is important to think about the entire process (or the database interaction) that should be completed when an event takes place.
+Therefore, it’s crucial to think about the entire process (or the database interaction) that should be completed when an event takes place.

 This will also tell you how many people sign up but don’t verify their email, enabling you to resend the verification email after a day or two.